loonyT/eShop-OOP/README.md

 Freshshop is your new customer.
 They specialize in organic food and biodegradable bikes.
 Their store in Saint-Gilles is so profitable that they've opened another just below Thomas's apartment.
 To celebrate, they want to launch an e-commerce website at the same time.
 Freshshop already owns the frontend part of the project.
 You must now implement the back-end with NodeJS or Php in OOP.
 In this challenge, you will implement as many back-end functionalities as possible in OOP.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:

 ### Built With